willemruys/rockstars-web/README.md

 ## graphql

-### an migration has been made to use graphql entirely.
+An migration has been made to use graphql entirely.
+This follows gatsby's 'regular' implementation.

-This applies to index page and songs page.
+Currently graphql queries are used for index page and songs page.

 Using localhost:8000/\_\_\_graphql you can query songs.
 Example: